rmtzcx/rhce/RHCSA_RHCE.md

 Summary
 =======
-This document is based on the book Red Hat RHCSA/RHCE 7 Cert Guide: Red Hat Enterprise Linux 7 (EX200 and EX300) by Sander van Vugt, and highlights the most important parts.
-I added other things that I consider relevant.
+I based the structure of this document on the book 'Red Hat RHCSA/RHCE 7 Cert
+Guide: Red Hat Enterprise Linux 7 (EX200 and EX300)' by Sander van Vugt.

+This is not a tutorial, it is just a guide for me to teach RHCE System Administration and help others to prepare for RHCSA/RHCSA exam.

 Requirements